Back to news

 Free and open sourceTool sharing can conflict

-On the community point: CrewAI says it's backed by more than 100,000 developers, which shows up in the steady stream of docs, examples, and answers when you get stuck (CrewAI, Open Source).
+On the community point: CrewAI says it's backed by more than 100,000 developers, which shows up in the steady stream of docs, examples, and answers when you get stuck (CrewAI, Open Source (opens in a new tab)).

 Verdict